 It’s finally the moment to do

 Stage Two: Obsession

-After first two weeks there is only pure joy in the blood.
+After the first two weeks there is only pure joy in the blood.
 Challenge accepted!
 Challenge to use fast-growing project in a pretty early stage.
 The documentation is inconsistent, but it doesn’t really matter (there is the awesome UIExplorer).
-Best practices doesn’t exist: doesn’t matter, some of such could be ported from the web, some could be used from other native frameworks.
+Best practices don’t exist: doesn’t matter, some of such could be ported from the web, some could be used from other native frameworks.
 Not enough plugins: you can write a plugin that you need by yourself.
 Apple has released new APIs for 3D Touch Quick Actions.
 Not a problem.
 You need more complicated maps than you get out-of-the-box?
-Let’s wrap into JS APIs some of advanced native implementation.
+Let’s wrap into JS APIs some of the advanced native implementation.